vadorovsky/zig-cc-wrappers/README.md

 Download the archive matching your target, extract, and place the files on your `PATH` if you prefer not to build them yourself.

+## GitLab CI

+A matching pipeline lives in `.gitlab-ci.yml` for GitLab mirrors.
+It runs the same three-target matrix using the Gentoo musl container, publishes artifacts for every pipeline, and creates GitLab releases on tags using `glab` (`gitlab/glab`).
+No extra token is needed: the release job authenticates with `glab auth login --job-token "$CI_JOB_TOKEN"` and uploads the generated tarballs as release assets automatically.